eduardoschoepf/eduardoschoepf/README.md

 #### Beyond the Tech World:
 🌍 Beyond code, I'm a world explorer, believing that diversity of experiences is the key to creativity.
 I enjoy teamwork, where communication is the secret to successful challenges.
 I have the ability to explain complicated things in a simple manner.
 And, of course, I love challenges, as each bug is an opportunity to learn something new!

-🚀 I'm always open to new opportunities and interesting challenges.
+🚀 I'm open to new opportunities and interesting challenges.
 Let's create something amazing together!